 In 2013, Professor Julie Macfarlane, of the University of Windsor, published a study showing that many people who can't afford or don't want to hire a lawyer to help them for all of a legal problem do want to hire a lawyer to help them with part of their legal problem.
 However, Professor Macfarlane also found that "relatively few" of the people she spoke to "were successful in accessing legal services on this basis."

 We believe that providing limited legal services, rather than the usual sort of legal services in which a lawyer is hired to handle a problem from beginning to end, can help people access justice.
 The Canadian Bar Association and the Law Society of Alberta agree.

-The Limited Legal Services Project has been developed by a group of Alberta lawyers led by Rob Harvie QC, of the Lethbridge firm Huckvale LLP, and John-Paul Boyd, of the Canadian Research Institute for Law and the Family in Calgary, and is generously funded by a grant from the Law Foundation of Ontario.
+The Limited Legal Services Project has been developed by a group of Alberta lawyers led by Rob Harvie QC, of the Lethbridge firm Huckvale LLP, and John-Paul Boyd, of the Canadian Research Institute for Law and the Family in Calgary, and is generously supported by grants from the Law Foundation of Ontario and the Alberta Law Foundation.
 We are grateful for the Law Foundation's support and committment to improving access to justice for all Canadians.

 Click here to learn more about the Limited Legal Services Project.
 Visit the limited legal services page to learn more about the sort of legal work participating lawyers in the project can do for you, and the participating lawyers to find a lawyer providing limited legal services in your neighbourhood.